joergmschulz/mailman3_ldap_sync/README.md

 # Mailman3 LDAP Sync

-Synchronizing mailman3 list against ldap with ease. has been tested for OpenLDAP and Active Directory.
+Synchronizing mailman3 list against ldap with ease. has been tested for OpenLDAP .

 Features:
 - dockerized version
 - Search through DN if group member is a DN record (Active Directory)
 - Adding some prefix in list name
 - Hooks, module that will be executed in the end of script
+- add lists and members from LDAP
+- use attribute 'mail' for list address and CN for list name if 'mail' is set, else use list name + default domain name
+- delete lists that don't exist in LDAP
 - Excluding list for being deleted by regex pattern